gorenje/millieons.org/w/cuckoo.md

 From the book of [Merriam-Webster](https://www.merriam-webster.com/dictionary/dissonance):

 > **dissonance**, noun
->> lack of agreement
->> *the dissonance between the truth and what people want to believe*
->> *especially*: inconsistency between the beliefs one holds or between one's actions and one's beliefs
+>> inconsistency between the beliefs one holds or between one's actions and one's beliefs<br>
+>> the dissonance between the truth and what people want to believe<br>

 Our experience of lifes' dissonance begins with birth and ends with death.
 In between life is contradictory and confusing.